Ghost Town USA’s

 Blaine Co.

-This class B 1880s silver mining town is located a few miles west of US 93, south of Alturas Lake and southeast of Stanley.
-It was an outgrowth from the activity at nearby Vienna, and boasted a population of 600 or so.
+This class B 1880s silver mining town is located on Beaver Creek, a few miles west of US 93, south of Alturas Lake and southeast of Stanley.
+It was an outgrowth from the activity at nearby Vienna.
+The mine was discovered in 1878, and the mining camp quickly boasted a population of 600 or so.
 It died by 1889, and only rubble remains.

 SILVER CITY